 - Consider the Next Step: Appoint an HR representative or supervisor as the employee’s point of contact after their separation.
 If the employee is expected to have an exit interview, schedule this meeting and select a representative to conduct the interview.

 When you perform the above tasks effectively, you can ensure that the separated employee is exiting your workplace on good terms.
 You can also reduce liability and maintain a strong company culture.
 As this is a difficult time for many businesses across the country, a Raleigh construction attorney is here to help navigate you through difficult employment decisions and ensure your business can continue operations without disruption.
-For employment law advice or company handbook drafting services, consult an attorney from Cotney Construction Law.
+For employment law advice or company handbook drafting services, consult an attorney from Cotney Attorneys & Consultants.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.